Cancer Data Science Pulse

 Shape the Data Sharing Landscape: Make a Difference

-Broad and equitable data sharing can be interpreted many ways.
+Broad and equitable data sharing can be interpreted in many ways.
 For NCI's Office of Data Sharing, this means balancing the support of exciting science and innovation and the needs of research and participant communities with privacy and realistic expectations.
 This balance is possible when the policies we create acknowledge the benefits and challenges the public, research, and participant communities experience as they share their information to advance disease knowledge and improve healthcare.
 As we continue in this era of big data and data sharing, we want to ensure everyone's voice is heard.
 There are many ways you can make a difference!
 Here are a couple of opportunities where your comments can help shape the landscape for making data sharing broad and equitable.

-At a Federal government level, you can share your perspectives on the Federal Data Strategy by Friday, November 16.
-The strategy will outline an approach to Federal data stewardship, access, and use.
-All data generated by Federal funds, including scientific and genomic data, would be governed by this Federal Data Strategy.
+At a federal government level, you can share your perspectives on the Federal Data Strategy by Friday, November 16.
+The strategy will outline an approach to federal data stewardship, access, and use.
+All data generated by federal funds, including scientific and genomic data, would be governed by this Federal Data Strategy.
 The proposed draft practices encompass five objectives:

 - Governing and managing data as a strategic asset including practices regarding the regular assessment of data maturity, documenting existing data in a digital repository, and establishing data governance committees.

 - Protecting and securing data with goals to define the responsibilities for protecting the confidentiality of data and the review of data releases for disclosure risks.

 - Promoting efficient use of data assets including incentives to share data, goals to facilitate data sharing across agencies, and promotion of fair and equitable access to federal data.

 - Building a culture that values data as an asset with practices to focus on the end use of data to ensure data collected will meet internal and external stakeholder expectations.